claudioMiraka/TFLite-Creator/README.md

 # TFLite-Creator

-Build ML model that can run on mobile devices without having an ML backgound!
+Build a TF lite model using a large dataset that can run on mobile devices with only few steps!

 This project uses [TensorFlow Lite Model Maker](https://www.tensorflow.org/lite/models/modify/model_maker) to build models for object detection and image classification and [Open Images Dataset](https://storage.googleapis.com/openimages/web/index.html) to create a data set.